maumad/WebtroPie/README.md

 * creators of retropie, emulationstation and emulator creators
 * retropie community
 * theme makers for emulationstation, thanks for making WebtroPie look good
-* google for making allegrojs
+* google for making angularjs
 * php guys